Solar-network/docs/docs/sdk/typescript/client/examples.md

 ## Blocks

-This service API grants access to the [blocks resource](/docs/api/public-rest-api/endpoints/blocks).
+This service API grants access to the <a href="https://api.solar.org/#/Blocks" target="_blank" rel="noopener noreferrer">blocks resource</a>.
 A block is a signed set of transactions created by a delegate and permanently committed to the SXP blockchain.

 > It is not possible to `POST` a block through the public API.
 Relay Nodes accept only blocks posted by a delegate at the correct time through the internal API.